-When The Blind Side hit theaters in 2009, it was an instant success and even scored an Oscar nomination for Best Film.
-However, it didn't satisfy one important person: the man the film was based on.
-The real Michael Oher felt the movie was a poor representation of his life.
+When The Blind Side made its debut in 2009, it was an instant success and even scored an Oscar nomination for Best Film.
+However, it didn't satisfy the person that the film was based on.
+The real Michael Oher felt the movie didn't truly represent his life.
 Why?

 1. A Different Personality

-The movie portrays Michael Oher as being reserved, overly serious, and even uptight.
-But Michael Oher is, in fact, quite the opposite and never takes himself too seriously.
-When he does what he needs to excel at his sport, he does it with a smile and a roaring laugh.
+The movie portrays Michael Oher as a reserved, overly serious, and even uptight person.
+But in fact, Michael Oher is quite the opposite - he never takes himself too seriously.
+When he has to do something to excel at his sport, he does it with a smile and a roaring laugh.

 2. Oher's Life Before the Tuohy Family

-The film stated that Oher had been homeless and lacked any real family.
-But he actually comes from a pretty large family with parents and 12 children.
-However, his mother neglected them in favor of alcohol and drugs.
-Meanwhile, his father sat in prison and was eventually murdered there.
+In the film, Oher had been homeless and lacked any real family.
+But he actually comes from a large family with parents and 12 children.
+However, his mother neglected them in support of alcohol and drugs.
+Meanwhile, his father was in jail and was eventually murdered there.